Table of Contents

 Many sites are popping up to support local restaurants and spots.
 Here are a few:

 Justin Mares, who has founded several large direct-to-consumer brands built Give Local, a site dedicated to helping support local businesses at this difficult time.
 “Many local restaurants need cash to operate, and can’t stay in business 1-2 months with an 80% drop in customers.”
-You can buy a gift card now, help your favorite restaurants make it through the next few months, and have a delicious meal later.
+You can buy a gift card now, help your favourite restaurants make it through the next few months, and have a delicious meal later.

 Help Main Street